Running Couplings in High-Temperature Effective Field Theory: Introduction

 The state-of-the-art framework to study thermally driven PTs is dimensional reduction (DR)~\cite{Ginsparg:1980ef,Farakos:1994kx,Kajantie:1995dw}, whereby the nonzero Matsubara modes are integrated out to obtain a purely three-dimensional (3D) effective field theory (EFT) without fermions.
-Automated tools have been developed to make the use of DR more accessible for phenomenological studies of PTs in beyond the SM (BSM) scenarios~\cite{Ekstedt:2022bff}.
-This 3D EFT, even when restricted to SM fields alone, is highly predictive: not only does it faithfully capture the infrared (IR) dynamics of the SM at high temperatures ($T>m$, where $m$ stands for a light mass of the nucleating field and $T$ is the temperature), but it also serves as a universal description of a broad class of ultraviolet (UV) extensions.
+Automated tools have been developed to make the use of DR more accessible for phenomenological studies of PTs in BSM scenarios~\cite{Ekstedt:2022bff}.
+This 3D EFT, even when restricted to SM fields alone, is highly predictive: not only does it faithfully capture the infrared (IR) dynamics of the SM at high temperatures ($T>m$, where $m$ stands for the light mass of the nucleating field and $T$ is the temperature), but it also serves as a universal description of a broad class of ultraviolet (UV) extensions.
 In the leading-order (LO) truncation of the $m/T$ expansion (considering only super-renormalizable scalar interactions), the EW sector of this EFT has been simulated on the lattice~\cite{Kajantie:1995kf,Kajantie:1996mn,Gould:2019qek}, with the conclusion that the SM cannot realize a PT strong enough to source observable GWs.
-More recently, perturbative analyses have been shown to agree with these lattice results~\cite{Ekstedt:2024etx}.
+More recently, perturbative analyses have been shown to reproduce well the PT before the critical point~\cite{Ekstedt:2024etx}, which can be only seen in lattice.